CDCgov/data-exchange-processing-status/README.md

 #### Setup
 - Step 1: Configure Email (if needed)
     By default, the notifications will dispatch emails to the log only.
-If you want to send emails via an SMTP, set the following environment variables in the `.env.local` file.
+If you want to send emails via an SMTP, set the following environment variables in a `.env` file.
   - `EMAIL_PROTOCOL`: SMTP
   - `SMTP_HOST`: Hostname of the SMTP server
   - `SMTP_PORT`: Port number to use, typically 25